Yoomin233/gateo/readme.md

 ```

 then goto `http://localhost:8080`

-From now on you can view as a visitor(click the button 游客登陆), or fill in the `api key` and `api secret` to start viewing your assets & trading.
-Key and secret can be generated from [this link](https://www.gateio.co/myaccount/apikeys). **Act with caution!!**

 **⚠️The author of this repository holds no responsibility to any assets lost caused by using this project.
 All trading-related requests are thoroughly tested but not guaranteed.
 Recreational and educational usage only.
 Miuse may lead to bankruptcy💸!**